hyperhq/docs.hypercontainer.io/reference/files.md

 - `content`: specify the content of the file

-> One file can be shared by multiple containers in a pod with different `path` and `perm`.
-Therefore, any changes to the file content will be visible across the entire pod.
+> One file can be shared by multiple containers in a Pod with different `path` and `perm`.
+Therefore, any changes to the file content will be visible across the entire Pod.